hwsel/LiVSec/README.md

 # LiVSec - MMSys'23

+The LiVSec project contains 3 components:
-In the `LiVSec` project, we developed 1) a 3D face authentication system, 2) a generative model which generates perturbations that can prevent the face models from being exploited to bypass DL-based face authentications while maintaining the required quality and functionality of the 3D video surveillance, and 3) an end-to-end security-preserving live 3D video surveillance system.
+1) a deep learning-based 3D face authentication system;
+2) a perturbation generator that can generate real-time perturbations to prevent the face models in the surveillance video from being exploited to spoof the face authentication, while maintaining the required quality and functionality of the 3D video surveillance; and
+3) an end-to-end security-preserving live 3D video surveillance system integrating the perturbation generator.

 The details of this project can be found in our MMSys'23 paper: